Stuycs-K/lab11-stuyrim-5-wangj-tangp/README.md

 |Mega|Leech Seed|Resistance to Fire :question: |

 ## Boss
--Can be any of the three playable characters, with a 2x HP boost and a x1.2 BP boost.
+-Can be any of the three playable characters, with a 2x HP boost and a x1.2 damage boost.
 The possible moves are as follows:

 ### If Mega-Charizard-X:
 -500HP